Lyons Quarry Reclamation

 Lyons Quarry

-Reclamation of the Lyons Quarry at Hall Ranch 2 Open Space (Hall 2) began in fall 2021, and after some delays, final site stabilization and revegetation are anticipated to be completed by the end of 2024.
+Reclamation of the Lyons Quarry at Hall Ranch 2 Open Space (Hall 2) began in fall 2021.
+Final site stabilization and revegetation are still in progress.

 Although the property is owned by Boulder County as open space, the quarry and its subsequent reclamation requirements are under the jurisdiction of the State of Colorado’s Division of Reclamation, Mining, and Safety (DRMS) under DRMS Permit M1977-141.